 The 90s Shift: DJs, Screens and my Wake-Up Call

 During the 90s, DJs took over many stages.
 Cheaper, predictable, modern.
 A lot of the live market disappeared almost overnight.
 Around the same time, I was invited to a family dinner where a friend proudly asked if we wanted to hear his new song.
 He pressed PLAY on his Apple computer, and my world cracked—for two reasons.
 First: it was impressive; everyone stood there hypnotized.
 Second: I suddenly saw the future—our present, and beyond.
 I had to leave the room and cry on the rooftop.
 For me, music was alive.
-This was a machine.
+This was a machine and it would change the game and make us all lazy.
 And yet, soon after I embraced the technology.
 MIDI and sequencers were revolutionary.
 Instead of spending hours scoring by hand, I could hear my ideas instantly and print the parts.
-A miracle and a warning, at the very same time.

 The night I understood this machine would change everything and take-over showbizz.